cminhho/TDTU-LapTrinhUngDungDiDong/Lab09/README.md

 - Performs a longer-running operation.

 <b>IntentService</b>
-- Handles a single worker thread, only
+- Handles a single worker thread, only one request will be processed at a time.
+- Stops itself when it runs out of work.
+- Performs a longer-running operation .

+<b>AsyncTask</b> 	## References:
+- Runs on a background thread and whose result is published on the UI thread.
+- Used for short operations (a few seconds at the most.)

 ## References:
 - https://developer.android.com/reference/android/os/AsyncTask